runtimeverification/verified-smart-contracts/gnosis/gnosis-spec.md

 ```
 ((START_GAS - GAS_LEFT) + DATA_GAS) * GAS_PRICE
 ```
-where `GAS_LEFT` is the result of `gasleft()` at line 115.
+where `GAS_LEFT` is the result of `gasleft()` at [line 115].

-If the arithmetic overflow occurs when evaluating the above formula, the function reverts.
+If an arithmetic overflow occurs when evaluating the above formula, the function reverts.

 If no overflow occurs, `receiver` is set to `tx.origin` if `refundReceiver` is zero, otherwise it is set to `refundReceiver`.
 Thus `receiver` is non-zero.